PhD Courses in Denmark

 The organizer of this course is Professor Finn Thorbjørn Hansen.

-questions listed above.
-The lectures will be followed by questions and discussions in groups and in class.
+Morning and afternoon lectures in Day 1, 2 & 3 will be thematically organized to address the questions listed above.
+The lectures will be followed by questions and discussions in groups and class.

-group member has read all abstracts and key questions in their group prior to the course.
-Before the course starts the participants will be asked to do two things:
+On Day 4, the participants will be divided into groups of 5-6 participants.
+It is expected that every group member has read all abstracts and key questions in their group before the course.
+Before the course starts, the participants will be asked to do two things:

 1) write an abstract that describes their research project and their main research question (wonder), and

-Important information concerning PhD courses: We have over some time experienced problems with no-show for both project and general courses.
-It has now reached a point where we are forced to take action.
-Therefore, the Doctoral School has decided to introduce a no-show fee of DKK 3.000 for each course where the student does not show up.
-Cancellations are accepted no later than 2 weeks before start of the course.
+There is a no-show fee of DKK 3,000 for each course where the student does not show up.
+Cancellations are accepted no later than 2 weeks before the start of the course.
 Registered illness is of course an acceptable reason for not showing up on those days.
-Furthermore, all courses open for registration approximately four months before start.
-This can hopefully also provide new students a chance to register for courses during the year.
-We look forward to your registrations.
+Furthermore, all courses open for registration approximately four months before start of the course.

 Key literature: